Virtual Career Chat Hours

 Hoover’s provides students with current financial and directory information for over 18,500 U.S. and foreign companies.
 The site contains company overviews, history, products/operations, competitors, and much more—it’s a great place for you to find introductory information about companies that interest you.

 NACE collects job offer salary information to compile a list of salaries by degree level and other factors.

 Salary.com's cutting edge technology is integrated with actionable data and content, empowering customers to make the best decisions about pay.

 We offer a variety of ways for you to learn from alumni and friends about careers.
-Opportunities include: Career Advisors Network (CAN) Program (informational interviewing and job shadowing), Annual Networking Mixer, Alumni Sharing Knowledge Blog, and Tour Your Future Series.
+Opportunities include: Virtual and inperson networking and mentoring, Alumni Sharing Knowledge Blog, and Tour Your Future Series.

 The Stony Brook University Alumni Association and the Career Center organizes a large-scale networking mixer to help promote and facilitate connections between students and alumni; and also provides opportunities for alumni to alumni to network.
 This event usually takes place in March.